d4software/the-process/security_process.md

    * Your backup disk should be encrypted to ensure that your data is secure if the backup disk is lost or stolen.
  * Project files should be stored in the appropriate Google Drive folder.
  * Your operating system should be configured to download and install security patches automatically.
+ * Access to our systems/services given to clients should be logged in the disclosure log located on Google Drive.
+This should not include secure data such as passwords or certificates which should instead be stored in LastPass.
+ * Access to clients systems/services should also be added to the disclosure log located on Google Drive.
+This should not include secure data such as passwords or certificates which should instead be stored in LastPass.
+ * The disclosure log should be regularly reviewed and access revoked where no longer necessary.

 **Code Repositories**